thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 <a href="/something" th:remove="${condition}? tag : none">Link text not to be removed</a>
 ```

-Also note that `th:remove` considers `null` a synonym to `none`, so that the following works
+Also note that `th:remove` considers `null` a synonym to `none`, so the
-exactly as the example above:
+following works the same as the example above:

 ```html
 <a href="/something" th:remove="${condition}? tag">Link text not to be removed</a>
 ```

-In this case, if `${condition}` is false, `null` will be returned, and thus no removal will be performed.
+In this case, if `${condition}` is false, `null` will be returned, and thus no
+removal will be performed.